What defines a Criminal Record in Kentucky?

 Kentucky Parole Information

 Parole records are an official document that includes information about the release of a prisoner who agreed to certain conditions before completion of their maximum sentence.
-While the prisoner is on supervised parole, the board needs a condition of parole that they pay a monthly supervision fee of not less than $30, unless the board agrees to accept a lower fee after determining inability of the prisoner to pay.
+While the prisoner is on supervised parole, the board requires, as a condition of parole, that the parolee pays a monthly supervision fee of not less than $30, unless the board agrees to accept a lower fee after determining the inability of the prisoner to pay.
 The board may also impose any conditions of parole it deems right to make sure the best interests of the prisoner and the citizens of Kentucky are served.

 Kentucky Probation Records

 Kentucky Juvenile Criminal Records

 A juvenile criminal record is an official record of information about criminal activity committed by children or adolescents who are not yet of legal adult age.
 Juveniles are not convicted of a crime like an adult but instead, are found to be “adjudicated delinquent”.
-These criminal records are often mistakenly erased or expunged once a person becomes of legal adult age, but in fact, the record remains unless the person petitions to have it expunged.
+These criminal records are often thought to be erased or expunged once a person becomes of legal adult age, but in fact, the record remains unless the person petitions to have it expunged.
 If a person was found adjudicated delinquent to a criminal offense, they do not have to respond “yes” if asked whether they have ever been convicted of a crime, unless the question specifically asks if they were ever adjudicated delinquent as well.

 Kentucky History and Accuracy of Criminal Records

 The accuracy of the data of criminal records depends on the recordkeeping and technological capabilities of the jurisdiction where the record was assembled and later digitized.
-Kentucky criminal records archives usually tend to go back as far as the 1970s.
-When criminal and arrest data starts to centralize and compile into an organized database much like we use today.
+Kentucky criminal records archives usually tend to go back as far as the 1970s, when criminal and arrest data were first centralized and compiled into an organized database much like we use today.
 Accuracy was more commonly affected by a human error in the past.
-In the 1990s the quality and accuracy of record keeping improved exponentially due to the advent of the computer, so the information provides on StateRecords.org will vary from person to person.
+However, by the 1990s the quality and accuracy of record keeping improved exponentially due to the advent of the computer.
+As a result of this, the information provides on StateRecords.org will vary from person to person.

 Kentucky Megan’s Law